 - Criminal Record Check and Vulnerable Sector Check (CFSA) required

-- Volunteers are asked to commit from 2 to 15 hours per month for a minimum of 12 months.
+- Facilitators are asked to commit from 2 to 15 hours per month for a minimum of 12 months.

 - Participate in monthly virtual Facilitator meetings to review and debrief cases and engage in other learning activities.

 - Facilitate 1-3 cases/year as a lead or support facilitator.

 - Participate on the Community Advisory Committee which meets virtually every other month for 1.5 hours.

 Facilitators receive a comprehensive orientation to the role that includes Restorative Justice Training and mentoring followed by monthly learning activities and other training opportunities as they present.
 When training is complete and facilitator able to manage a case independently as a lead or co-facilitator there is a per-diem rate paid for each case facilitated.

 - Individual case preparation, interviews and facilitation may range from 6-12 hours/case for the lead facilitator and 2 hours/case for the support facilitator.

 - Facilitators must be able to travel within a 50 km radius of Blackfalds to support interviews with persons harmed and offenders.